 ACHWM = the customer’s Above Contract High Water Mark Load in annual kWh

 Figure 4-7.
-Block and Slice Condition 4 Check 2 Example
+Block and Slice Condition 4: Check 2, Example

 Tier 1 Marginal Energy True-Up Rate

 A customer’s Tier 1 Marginal Energy True-Up Rate is the mills/kWh difference between a flat annual block of power purchased from BPA: 1) at its Tier 1 energy rates applicable to the Non-Slice Product, including a customer’s Low Density Discount (LDD), RICc and RICm, and 2) the same amount of power had it been purchased at a market-based price.
 The Tier 1 Marginal Energy True-Up Rate can be negative or positive, and is specific to each customer.
 The market-based price will be established in each 7(i) Process.
 The formula BPA will use to calculate the customer’s Marginal Energy True Up Rate is as follows: